wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

    * Data Engineering
    <br /><br />

+Distinguished Engineers usually have achieved <strong>both breath and depth</strong> in their knowledge.

 A Distinguised Engineer is akin to a senior non-commissioned offer who serves as the subject matter expert in their field (https://www.wikiwand.com/en/Master_sergeant) -- in the US: <strong>Sergeant Major</strong> in the Marines, <strong>Command Sergeant Major</strong> in the Army, <strong>Command Chief Sergeant Major</strong> in the Air Force, or <strong>Master Chief Petty Officer</strong> in the Navy.

 ## Not just a honorific

+In some organizations "Distinguished Engineer" is the highest engineering position, in others (Google, Bell Labs) there is a higher "Fellow" level.

-So I disagree with statements in https://qr.ae/pGQP7S that "Distinguished Engineer" is an "award" for talent and accomplishment where "a Principal Engineer is a 1st string NFL starter, a Distinguished Engineer is a Pro Bowler or MVP, and a Fellow is a Hall of Fame inductee."
-(In some organizations "Distinguished Engineer" is the highest engineering position, in others (Google, Bell Labs) there is a higher "Fellow" level.)
+But I disagree with statements in https://qr.ae/pGQP7S that "Distinguished Engineer" is an "award" for talent and accomplishment where "a Principal Engineer is a 1st string NFL starter, a Distinguished Engineer is a Pro Bowler or MVP, and a Fellow is a Hall of Fame inductee."

-Distinguished Engineers usually have achieved <strong>both breath and depth</strong> in their knowledge of cloud technologies, software engineering tools, data engineering and data science, artificial intelligence, block chain, and other technical delivery initiatives.

 But to me, being a Distinguished Engineer is more than about techical know-how and achievement.

 Misunderstandings about role can lead to Distinguished Engineers feeling they should "mansplain" technical topics and give perfunctory "blessings" for technical achievements, which lead to disdain rather than respect.

+> My advice?
+Aspire to be a Distinguished Engineer not because you want a trophy as the "Top Dog", but because you desire to make a bigger impact in the lives of others.
+To reduce frustration, foster more security, and achieve greater properity for all.

 ## What Distinguished Engineers Do